Check out the new features we released in 2021!

 Then you'll see a table that lists aggregate counts of the selected events in the specified date range, for the user whose profile you're viewing.
 You'll also see a visualization of the same data, and a button that allows you to export the results of your query to a CSV file.

 To learn more, read our User Profile Overview support guide.
-If you have further questions, check in with your Iterable CSM.
+If you have further questions, check in with your Iterable customer success manager.

 SMS click tracking and link shortening